Seirei Senshi Spriggan: Gameplay

-Seirei Senshi Spriggan is a science fantasy-themed vertically scrolling shoot 'em up game where the player assume the role of Jega and Rikart piloting the Spriggan to protect their country from the Buraizubara empire through six increasingly difficult stages, controlling their ship over a scrolling background until a boss is reached is reached.
+Seirei Senshi Spriggan is a science fantasy-themed vertically scrolling shoot 'em up game where the player assume the role of Jega and Rikart piloting the Spriggan to protect their country from the Buraizubara empire through six increasingly difficult stages, controlling their ship over a scrolling background until a boss is reached.
 Gameplay differs from previous Compile shooters, as the Spriggan can be equipped with three of four elemental orbs (fire, water, earth, and wind) dropped by defeated enemies that determines its main shot, allowing for 29 types of weapons depending on the combination of orbs.
 The elemental orbs can also be used as bombs to obliterate any enemy caught within its blast radius.
 Without any elemental orb, the Spriggan uses a standard shot instead.

 In addition to the elemental orbs, a flashing orb can be collected, which destroys enemies on-screen and grants a shield to protect the Spriggan from enemy hits.
 The title uses a respawn system where players immediately starts at the location they died at.
 Getting hit by enemy fire or colliding against solid stage obstacles will result in losing a live, as well as a penalty of decreasing the ship's firepower to his original state and once all lives are lost, the game is over.
 Besides the main mode, there is also a score attack mode as well, where the player is tasked with reaching the highest score possible by destroying enemies.